javadamin1/terminal.php/README.md

 ## 📦 Tools Installer

-You can install and manage developer tools directly from the terminal UI using the built-in `tools install` command.
+> ⚙️ You can also upgrade the terminal or installed tools using the `tools upgrade` command.
+Type `tools help` for more info.

 ### ▶️ Example Usage